raviram21/Salesforce/sf_lwc_example/README.md

 - Lightning web component "Shipping status" accepts a tracking number in the input field
 - The LWC makes a REST callout to the Apex class MerzServiceCallout by invoking the getCalloutResponseContents function
-- The getCalloutResponseContents function calls out to the MERZ mock service (of course you have to add this to the Salesforce Trusted URLS first)
+- The getCalloutResponseContents function calls out to the MERZ mock service (please make sure that you have added this Service to the Salesforce Trusted URLS)
 - The response from the REST callout is displayed at the bottom of the Lightning app

 Why even use a Apex class?